Ruhiddin/colory-pprint/README.md

 ### Debug Mode:

-You can enable debug mode to print raw JSON data:
+Pass `debug=True` to the logger to enable debug mode because by default it is False so you won't see any logs.
+(Do not forget to set it to False in Production):

 ```python
 log = ColoryPPrint(debug=True)